vectorialy/vectorialy/README.md

 My name is Victoria, you can also call me Vic.

-🔭 I’m currently working on applications of Earth Observation data for Indigenous communities.
+🔭 I’m currently working on applications of Earth Observation data for climate adaptation.

 <!--
 **vectorialy/vectorialy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.